Polyfrost/Knowledgebase/launchers/minecraft-launcher-issues.md

 ---
-description: Most issues are dumb, but can be easily fixed within the launcher.
+description: Most issues are simple and can be easily fixed within the launcher.
 ---

 # Minecraft Launcher Issues